-2. Manufacturing process: Our company is the import agent of our main products so we do not have manufacturing process; the manufacturing of self-R&D HyperPDM mainly is copying software into media vehicle, therefore, we do not have the process compare to general manufacturing.

-(III) Main raw materials supply status
+- 2. Manufacturing process: Our company is the import agent of our main products so we do not have manufacturing process; the manufacturing of self-R&D HyperPDM is software tool, therefore, we do not have the process compare to general manufacturing. - (III) Main raw materials supply status